ros2web/ros2web/README.md

 ## Usage

-### 1. Create ROS2 Service.
+### 1. Creating a ROS2 Service.

-Create a service in the ROS2 package that accepts `HTTP` of the ROS2 service provided by ros2web.
+Create a service inside the ROS2 package that can accept HTTP requests through ros2web.
-The service name should be in the format `/http/<method>/<path>`so that ros2web can accept HTTP requests.
+For ros2web to process these HTTP requests correctly, the service name should adhere to the format `/http/<HTTP request method>/<path>`.
-For example, if you create a service named `/http/get/add_two_ints`, then when you access `/add_two_ints` with the `get` method, the service of the package will be called.
+For example, if you create a service named `/http/get/add_two_ints`, accessing `/add_two_ints` with the GET method will invoke the service within the package.

 The following is an example of a service that accepts a GET request and returns the sum of the two numbers specified in the query.